Washington State Alzheimer’s Plan Overview

 In March 2014, Governor Jay Inslee signed Substitute Senate Bill 6124 (SSB 6124) calling on the Department of Social and Health Services (DSHS) to convene an Alzheimer’s Disease Working Group (ADWG) to develop a Washington State Plan to address Alzheimer’s disease.
 The working group included professional and unpaid caregivers, people living with Alzheimer's disease, and other health care experts.
 The Washington State Plan to Address Alzheimer’s Disease and Other Dementias was published in January 2016.
 Leading the charge to implement the plan is the Dementia Action Collaborative — a group of public-private partners committed to preparing Washington State for the growth of the dementia population.

-Washington is home to 126,000 individuals living with Alzheimer’s and 247,000 unpaid caregivers.
-By 2025, the number of Washingtonians living with Alzheimer’s is estimated to increase by 16.7%.
-As the population with dementia grows, coordination between state agencies that administer programs for people living with dementia and their caregivers is crucial.
-The Alzheimer’s Association is calling on state legislators to appropriate $168,000 in state funding for the establishment of a full-time state agency position that will coordinate the state’s dementia initiatives within the Department of Health.
-This position will oversee implementation of the State Alzheimer’s Plan and serve as a liaison between state agencies, the governor, the legislature, and private sector stakeholders to ensure the state has a coordinated and effective approach toward addressing Alzheimer’s and other dementia.
+Washington is home to over 126,000 individuals living with Alzheimer’s and 247,000 unpaid caregivers.
+As the population with dementia continues to increase, coordination between state agencies that administer programs for people living with dementia and their caregivers is crucial.
+The Alzheimer’s Association is calling on state legislators to appropriate $366,000 for the FY26-27 biennium to continue funding for the Department of Health’s sole full-time employee dedicated to dementia.

 Sign Up to Learn About Advocacy Opportunities in Washington